aws-samples/sample-amazon-q-developer-vibe-coded-projects/BedrockAgentsProxy/README.md

 ### Implementation Highlights

-A reference implementation of this approach can be found in the [Smart Todo App GitHub Repository](https://gitlab.aws.dev/heymanu/AmazonQDeveloperVibeCodingSamples/-/tree/main/BedrockAgentsProxy?ref_type=heads).
+A reference implementation of this approach can be found in the [aws-samples GitHub repository](https://github.com/aws-samples/sample-amazon-q-developer-vibe-coded-projects/tree/main/BedrockAgentsProxy).
 This example demonstrates how to configure each component:

 - **Proxy Lambda** receives only minimal privileges to query DynamoDB and decrypt tokens via AWS KMS.
 - **Bedrock Agent** is configured with an OpenAPI schema and action groups to specify how it can interact with the backend.